 - Adapting to new situations as and when they arise, whether while entering a new market or undergoing a change in corporate goals.

 In order to be truly flexible, you should be able to oversee the personal performance of every sales representative in detail.

 A Solid Framework to Design Your Sales Compensation Plan

 - If you want your sales team to perform, you need to motivate them with a good and actionable sales compensation plan.
-Fortunately, Aurochs incentive compensation tool is what you need to ditch the spreadsheets and take a practical and strategic approach to motivate sales teams by providing accurate and timely performance reports while channeling their behavior in the right direction.
+Fortunately, Auroch’s incentive compensation tool is what you need to ditch the spreadsheets and take a practical and strategic approach to motivate sales teams by providing accurate and timely performance reports while channelling their behaviour in the right direction.